subscribe iconSubscribe to Notifications

 Northern pike

-Northern pike are also concluding spawning activities and, like Arctic grayling, are fairly ubiquitous throughout the Yukon River drainage.
+Northern pike, like Arctic grayling, are fairly ubiquitous throughout the Yukon River drainage.

 • Good fishing for northern pike can be found in slower moving waters like the lower portion of the Ikhèenjik River that crosses at mile 147 of the Steese Highway.

-• Other popular fishing locations for large Northern pike are at the mouths of major tributaries that drain into the mainstem Yukon River such as the Dall, Ray, Nowitna, and Innoko Rivers, and Hess Creek.
-The Yukon River is currently running high and muddy with lots of debris.
-Sport fishing conditions will improve for these voracious, visual predators once the water lowers and clears at the mouths of these tributaries.
+• Popular fishing locations for large northern pike are at the mouths of major tributaries that drain into the mainstem Yukon River such as the Dall, Ray, Nowitna, and Innoko Rivers, and Hess Creek.
+The Yukon River is currently flowing at normal river height, and the mouths of these tributaries have lowered and cleared since breakup.
+As a result, sport fishing has improved for these voracious, visual predators.

 • Popular lures that fishers have reported success in capturing northern pike include buzzbait, booyah, jitterbugs, shiny spoons, and shads.
 Northern pike have rows of sharp teeth, so be sure to bring pliers and a spreader in order to safely remove hooks, especially from larger fish.